 - Many of our paper products are made from recycled material that is unbleached and dioxin-free.

 - Our linen supplier, Falvey, has been a charter member of the Laundry Environmental Stewardship Program since its inception in 1999.

-- Organic foods are served in The Met and Portfolio.
-Whole wheat pasta, legumes, whole grains, and tofu, soy milk, all granolas and tomato products.
+- Organic foods served include, whole wheat pasta, legumes, whole grains, tofu, soy milk and granolas.

 - Watermark sources local or organic ingredients and serves seasonal locavore salads.

 - Utilize biodegradable service ware at catered events.